willieowens/simpletodo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+* I was unable to show/hide the keyboard and tabled that issue.
+Several suggestions online did not seem to work - at least in AndroidStudio using a Nexus 5 emulator.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2016] [Willie Owens]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.